nikoletakuneva/A-Natural-Language-Query-System/README.md

 # A-Natural-Language-Query-System
+Year 2
+Language: Python
 Second Coursework for Inf2A Processing Formal and Natural Languages
-Language: Python
 A system that reads simple facts and then answers questions about them.
 Mark: 97/100